chengpei-wu/chengpei-wu.github.io/_posts/2025-07-10-Flow Matching.md

 ## 2.1. why using flow matching?

 Traditional generative models like GANs and VAEs have their own strengths and limitations.
-Flow Matching offers a new perspective: instead of using adversarial training (like GAN) or encoders (like VAE), it directly learns a vector field guiding the data flow from noise to data.
+Flow Matching offers a new perspective: instead of using adversarial training (like GAN) or encoders (like VAE), it directly learns a vector field guiding the points flow from noise to data.

 This view naturally connects with differential equations and leads us to the core idea of flow matching: learning a neural ODE to model data generation.